pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 ---

-## Update catalogue from GIT CI-CD
+## Update catalogue from Git CI/CD

 For this scenario we need a database in the cloud to host our records (which is reachable by github workflows).
 For the training we suggest to use a trial account at [elephantsql.com](https://customer.elephantsql.com/login).